Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### Manage Your Time and Finances

 Freelancing offers flexibility, but it also requires discipline and organization to succeed.
 Establish a structured work routine, prioritize tasks, and leverage productivity tools like Trello, Asana, or Todoist to manage your projects efficiently.

-Additionally, maintain accurate records of your income, expenses, and taxes to ensure financial stability and compliance with regulatory requirements.
+[Managing freelance finances]({{< relref "freelance-finance-management" >}}) involves keeping track of income and expenses, setting aside funds for taxes, and creating a budget.
+Using accounting software and working with a financial advisor can help freelancers stay organized and financially healthy.

 ### Set Your Rates